 Imagine that your customer is asking for a refund two months later (and a return policy says it should be a month).
-You can explain possible solutions to that client but without sacrificing company rules.
-David says you should be careful with unsatisfied customers — as some are genuinely angry and others are feigning anger to get a response, which is something that they know they don’t deserve.
+You can explain possible solutions to that client without sacrificing company rules.
+David says you should be careful with unsatisfied customers — as some are genuinely angry, and others are feigning anger to get a response, which is something that they know they don’t deserve.

 #6 Be apologetic

 Piecing together an effective and sincere apology may be challenging.
 However, to turn your angry customers into long-term ones, you must own up to your mistakes.
 Apologizing publicly, responding promptly, and offering an incentive usually makes customers satisfied and go a long way.

 The attitudes mentioned above are only the tip of the iceberg.
 The critical components of an apology are:

 - Make restitution

 As the VP of Marketing & Sales at Boster Biological Technology CJ Xia states, ‘Don’t wait for the legitimacy of the complaint.
 You need all your current customers, and your apology will express that you care for them, and you’ll definitely do something that pleases them, or at least their request will get heard‘.
 And I totally agree with this thought.

 The founder of an online course platform Coursemethod, Lisa Parmley, has shared with us her tips on how to deal with angry customers and say sorry: